 Embrace winter and get outside!
 Join Mass Audubon Society at Allens Pond Wildlife Society to explore the beautiful beach loop trail.
 Bring your own snow shoes (or hiking boots, should there be no snow) to trek along the 2 mile loop looking for winter wildlife and signs of animal activity! $10 for Audubon members, $12 for non-members.December 29, 9-12, Allen’s Pond, Dartmouth.
 For more information and to register, click here.

 Wanna keep up with the coolest happenings each month on the South Coast?!
-Sign up for our free newsletter right here!
+Sign up for our free monthly newsletter right here!

 If you want a copy of our beautiful Fall/Holiday print magazine, filled with things you can’t find online — Best Dishes from favorite local chefs, Local Makers Gift Guide, Nightlife Guide: A to Z, and lots more — subscribe right here!